 The same year, amid concerns about the interaction between Aboriginal people at La Perouse and white tourists, the Aborigines Protection Board decided that the place was no longer suitable for Aboriginal occupation.
 Both the New South Wales Department of Lands and missionaries on the reserve disagreed with the Aborigines Protection Board's decision, arguing that it would be difficult to move the indigenous population because of their long history of occupation of the area.
 Nevertheless, by 1900, the Aborigines Protection Board had decided that it would relocate Aboriginal people from La Perouse reserve to Wallaga Lake on the south coast.
 The people refused to move, despite the fact that the Aborigines Protection Board reduced, and eventually ceased supplying, rations.
 By 1902, it seems that the Aborigines Protection Board had given up and resumed supplying rations to those on the reserve.
 In 1908 there were 73 people living on the reserve.
 During 1908, new houses were built and by 1912, the population on the reserve had grown to 106.
 In 1915 there were 124 people living on the reserve.

 The Aborigines Protection Board could not stop non-Aboriginal Australians making day trips to La Perouse, which became easier after the tram line was built in 1902.
 Aboriginal residents participated in the tourist industry, selling boomerangs and other souvenirs.
-From the 1920s until the 1960s, 'snake men' drew many tourists.
+From about 1909, 'snake men' drew many tourists .
 These snake men would allow snakes to crawl over them and sometimes bite them, in a pit just near the Loop where the tram from Sydney terminated.
 Many people who grew up on the Aboriginal reserve have happy memories of the visiting tourists.
 Beryl Beller remembered collecting shells with her mother to glue onto various cardboard cut-outs and sell to tourists.
 Lee-Anne Mason recalled waiting in anticipation for the weekend tourists to arrive.
 People would 'be flocking in all day' to watch Mr Cann, the snake man.
 She also recalled diving for pennies and how she would always manage to catch the penny before it hit the sand.